wangguoke/blog/The Performance Testing of JIT feature In PostgreSQL 11.md

 ```
 We could get the results like this(unit is second, JIT disabled in PG11 and JIT enabled in PG11):
 ![PG112](/assets/PG112_atz0727xa.png)
-The query_1, query_2 ... and the query_22 is the 22 SQL for the testing of TPCH.
 The total is the sum of all 22 SQL execution times.
 To be more intuitive, we can look at the histogram:
 ![pg11h](/assets/pg11h.png)
-We will find that the execution time is greatly reduced with turning on the JIT.
-This is about 6.1% down.
+We will find that the execution time is reduced by turning on the JIT, about 6.1% down.
 With the JIT turned on, performance has dropped.
 I had checked the explain.
 I found that the JIT disabled used less time than JIT enabled in the Nested Loop.
 JIT enabled in PG11: